 CASAS Basic Skills Content Standards

 The standards help instructors identify the underlying basic and academic skills embedded in CASAS Competencies.
 These standards contain clearly stated detailed statements leveled according to NRS Educational Functioning Levels.
 The standards are also related to the items in our various test series.
 The statements are divided into easy-to-use categories.
 Aligning CASAS Competencies and Assessments to Basic Skill Content Standards get adobe reader provides a full description of the reading and listening content standards.

 Basic Skills Content Standards by Skill Area

 Tools for Instructors

-The CASAS Life and Work Reading series is based on both practitioner task force recommendations and alignment with basic skill content standards.
-Additionally, CASAS has developed a variety of tools to facilitate practitioner use of content standards, especially with this new series.
-TOPSpro provides several new individual student and class reports that identify the underlying basic skills reading, math, and listening content standards for each competency assessed.
+The Reading GOALS test series and the Life and Work Reading test series are based on practitioner task force recommendations and alignment with basic skill competency and content standards.
+TOPSpro Enterprise provides several individual student and class reports that identify underlying basic skills in reading, math, and listening for each competency assessed.
 These reports help instructors target appropriate instruction based on both competencies and associated basic skill content standards.

 - Basic Skills Content Standards by Test Item Correlations provide information about the basic skills content standards contained in each test form.